Stop the stigma. Get the facts.

 Another alternative is the Ready, Set, PrEP program, which provides qualifying individuals free access to PrEP medications.

 Taking pre-exposure prophylaxis (PrEP) does not mean:

 - You are protected against sexually transmitted infections (STI).
-Although condoms are not required for PrEP to be effective, condoms do provide protection against other STI, such as syphilis, gonorrhea, chlamydia, and hepatitis.
+Although condoms are not required for PrEP to be effective, condoms do provide protection against other STIs, such as syphilis, gonorrhea, chlamydia, and hepatitis.

 - You are protected against pregnancy.
 There are numerous types of contraception available to prevent pregnancy.

 - You are on effective HIV treatment if you get HIV.
 PrEP alone is not a treatment for HIV, and taking PrEP when you have HIV can actually make the virus harder to treat.